 We would also encourage you to share your development goals with your line manager so that they can support you most effectively over the course of the programme.
-You will then reflect on your overall progress at the end of the programme and share your developmental journey through a short presentation.
+You will then reflect on your overall progress at the end of the programme At the end of the programme you will be asked to reflect on your overall progress towards your goals and to share your developmental journey through a short presentation.